Supplements, Steroids, and Athlete’s Roulette – Gambling With a Generation

 There are two main type of dietary supplements that are especially dangerous.
 Weight loss supplements and weight gain/ bodybuilding supplements.
 The packaging and advertisements for these supplements promise huge losses or gains.
 In 2009, the U.S. Food and Drug Administration (FDA) acknowledged this growing supplement crisis.
 The FDA has received reports of serious adverse events associated with the use of body building products that claim to contain steroids or steroid-like substances.
 Those adverse events include cases of serious liver injury, stroke, kidney failure and pulmonary embolism (artery blockage in the lung), stroke, low testosterone levels, high estrogen levels, high cholesterol, and loss of libido.

-See also Nutritional Supplements - Basic Questions and Answers
+See also Supplements Supplement - Not Substitute!

 Ironically, one of the most prevalent side effects of these body building supplements is gynecomastia.
 Which is the development of hard, painful breast tissue.
 In other words, the young men develop female breasts.
 This condition often develops with the use/abuse of anabolic steroids.
 The more your testosterone level increases through the use of steroids, the more your estrogen level will increase as well.
 This irregular raise in estrogen, often causes severe side effects.
 The biggest is “gyno.”
 When taking steroids, the body reacts to the overabundance of artificial hormone by shutting of it’s production of natural male hormone (testosterone).
 Once this happens, the testicles shrink and female breast development begins.